-- A. Enhance internal and interpersonal communications across the District to understand and meet our mission while adhering to our core values and the District PRIDE motto. - Promote District culture as it relates to our Mission and PRIDE motto.
+- A. Enhance internal and interpersonal communications across the District to understand and meet our mission while adhering to our core values, culture and the District PRIDE motto. - 1.
+Promote District culture as it relates to our Mission and PRIDE motto.
 Provide monthly talking points related to culture, mission, vision, and PRIDE to be officer led during equipment check drills to improve communication and understanding. - 2.
 Establish group cohesion through participation in Association events, station to station drills and family activities. - Provide opportunities for families to participate in Department activities.

 - Periodically rotate stations to drill together with opportunity to work together and communicate.
 Equipment check drills provide time to talk and learn each other's equipment. - Officer/Firefighter communication is a critical component to the right message being delivered.
 The grapevine/rumor mill must be addressed at every drill/meeting with the simple question of "what have you been hearing?" - Opinion sharing must be encouraged at group events and misinformation corrected immediately for improved knowledge overall. - 3.
-Utilize the most appropriate means of communicating based on the message, audience, importance, and timeliness. - Face to Face, Email, Text, ISPY, Facebook, All Fired Up Newsletter, Flyers, Meeting Minutes, Association Meetings are all currently used to communicate with members. - Communication platforms are not one size fits all, to be effective the District must communicate individually using the method that works best for each member. - Improve communication using electronic station message boards to post events, training, and general information regularly. - 4.
-Ensure fulltime members are supporting on-call member operations.
-Post daily training schedule so on-call members can receive extra training and have more involvement and a better understanding of roles by all.
-Adjust shift schedule so full time Firefighters attend drill at different stations each month.
+Utilize the most appropriate means of communicating based on the message, audience, importance, and timeliness. - Face to Face, Email, Text, ISPY, Facebook, All Fired Up Newsletter, Flyers, Meeting Minutes, Association Meetings are all currently used to communicate with members. - Communication is a two way street, Members must be an active participant to remain informed on upcoming events, training and operational changes. - Use electronic station message boards to post events, training, and general information weekly. - 4.
+Post daily duty crew training schedule so on-call members can receive extra training and have more involvement and a better understanding of roles by all.
+Adjust shift schedule so full time Firefighters attend drill at different stations each month. - 5.
+One Saturday every other month Chief (or designee) will hold a luncheon for members unable to come in during office hours to handle any equipment issues, questions or otherwise general department discussions.
+Members are encouraged to bring PPE or Station apparatus to the luncheon for response as needed.